Global Coach Training & Change Management

 Open to the public: 4 x 2.5-hour sessions delivered at fortnightly intervals.

-If this time zone does not work for you, please scroll down for details of our Autumn course in 2024 which runs from 12.00-14.30.
+If this time zone does not work for you, please scroll down to see out next Spring course dates which will be delivered between 09.15-11.45 London time.

 accredited coaching supervision training

-If this time zone does not work for you, the next course in Spring 2025 will be delivered between 09.00-11.30 London time.
+If this time zone does not work for you, the next course in Autumn 2025 will be delivered between 12.30-15.00 London time.

 Course Fees: